Criticism of Coca-Cola: Im Tirtzu

 On May 7, 2017, Haaretz published that Coca-Cola has donated 50,000 NIS (approximately $14,000) to Israeli right-wing nationalist organization Im Tirtzu.
 The organization, that was declared by Israeli court to have "certain lines of resemblance to fascism", asked to leave the donation private but the Israeli Corporations Authority forced the Organization to publish the donation.

-2022 Russian invasion of Ukraine
+2022 Russian Invasion of Ukraine

 On February 22, 2022, Coca-Cola announced that the company began to accumulate ingredients for the production of drinks in Russia in order to minimize the damage of the sanctions that Western countries threatened Russia following Moscow's recognition of two breakaway Ukrainian regions.
 After a week of Russian invasion of Ukraine, on March 3, 2022, Coca-Cola announced that the company would not stop working in Russia and that all of Coke's operational, production and logistics facilities in Russia are working.
 As the result, on March 4, 2022, most Ukrainian supermarkets refused to cooperate with Coca-Cola and sell any of Coke's products.
-Within days, the campaign to boycott Coca-Cola for its continued operations in Russia has also become international.
+Within days, the campaign to boycott Coca-Cola for its continued operations in Russia had become international.
 Celebrities who criticized Coca-Cola over this include American author Stephen King.

+On March 8, 2022, Coca-Cola announced it would be suspending its business in Russia, stating that "Our hearts are with the people who are enduring unconscionable effects from these tragic events in Ukraine."

+AI-generated advertisements

+On November 15, 2024, Coca-Cola released its AI-generated Christmas-themed advertisement titled "The Holiday Magic is Coming."
+The video was intended as a tribute to Coca-Cola’s 1995 "Holidays Are Coming" commercial, which featured similar imagery but used human actors and real trucks.

+The AI-generated nature of the advertisement led to backlash from viewers and artists, with critics arguing that it lacked the authenticity and warmth of its predecessor.
+Some also expressed concerns over the implications of replacing human artists with AI-generated content.
+In response, a Coca-Cola spokesperson stated: "We are always exploring new ways to connect with consumers and experiment with different approaches.
+This year, we crafted films through a collaboration of human storytellers and the power of generative AI.
+Coca-Cola will always remain dedicated to creating the highest level of work at the intersection of human creativity and technology."

+Another AI-generated advertisement was released a year later on November 3, 2025, which received similar criticism.